Justin Kelly (police officer)

-Justin Kelly is an Irish police officer, currently serving as 22nd Commissioner of the Garda Síochána, the police and security service of Ireland, having previously served in that force over 30 years, including in several senior roles.
-His appointment was confirmed by the government of Ireland at a cabinet meeting on the 29 July 2025, and became effective on the retirement of Drew Harris, on 1 September 2025.
+Justin Kelly is an Irish police officer, currently serving as the 22nd Commissioner of the Garda Síochána, the police and security service of Ireland, having previously served in that force for over 30 years, including in several senior roles.
+His appointment was confirmed by the government of Ireland at a cabinet meeting on 29 July 2025, and became effective on the retirement of Drew Harris on 1 September 2025.
 Kelly had served as Deputy Commissioner of the force since October 2024.

 Career

 Kelly is from the Dublin 6 area.
 He joined An Garda Síochána as a trainee in 1992, and was assigned to Tallaght on mustering out.
 He worked at several locations as a Garda and Sergeant, and then served at the rank of Inspector in the stations of two of Dublin's larger suburbs, at Blanchardstown and Clondalkin.
 Kelly subsequently worked in the Drugs and Organised Crime unit, the Special Detective Unit and the Protective Services Bureau.
 In 2022, he was appointed as Assistant Commissioner for Serious and Organised Crime.

 He also served in Bosnia-Herzegovina.

 On 15 October 2024, he was appointed Deputy Commissioner for Security, Strategy and Governance.
 Kelly was one of 14 candidates for the post of Commissioner, and his initial term will be five years at a salary of over 314,000 euro.
 He will lead over 14,000 sworn Gardai and around 4,000 civilian support staff.